 Enter through the Fantasyland Concert Lobby, past posters of performances by classic Disney characters.
 Pick up your “opera glasses” on the way to the theater.

 Once you enter you will find yourself in the dimly lit waiting area with a series of doors.
 If you look closely, you’ll notice that the end of the steel railings curve very gracefully inward, like the ends of a spiraling music staff.

 Once the doors open, proceed inside to the theater (which seats 486 guests and has space for 10 wheelchairs) for the show.
-As you enter the theater, you'll see a beautiful mural on the wall in front of you.
+As you enter the theater, you’ll see a spectacular mural on the wall in front of you.

 Inside you’ll see a beautiful gold proscenium stage decorated with musical instruments in relief.
 Once everyone is seated, you hear Goofy running around backstage.
 Hmmm, there seems to be a problem.
 Uh, oh!
 What’s that?
 You hear Goofy saying that it’s time for the show and… “Gawrsh, where is everyone?”
 The orchestra is missing and Donald is sleeping.
 The curtains go up anyway and the fun begins!